Meeco/docs/guides/portal-tutorials/tenant-administrators/manage-organisations.md

 Once all required fields are complete select the _Add_ button and the Organisation will appear in the list.

+> **Note**
+> The Tenant Administrator who creates the Organisation will automatically become the Organisation's first Administrator.
+This allows you to invite other Organisation Administrators to join.
+It also provides you with access to the Organisation's context by clicking on the Organisation's name in the list.

+> After entering the Organisation's context, you will be asked to set up the Organisation's [passphrase](/./concepts/terminology.md#passphrase).
+Meeco strongly advises that you do not set up the Organisation's [passphrase](/./concepts/terminology.md#passphrase).
+Instead, allow a known, invited member of the Organisation to set up the [passphrase](/./concepts/terminology.md#passphrase) when they first log in to the Portal.
+For more information, see the [Onboarding and Organisation Setup](../organisation-administrators/onboarding-and-organisation-setup.md) tutorial.

 <p align="center">
 <img align="center" src="/.gitbook/assets/TA_06_Create_an_Organisation.gif" alt="How to add an Organisation to a Tenant tutorial video." width="80%">
 </p>